How Much Do You Know About Head Lice?

 The correct answer is

-They only live on the scalp and human hair.
-They aren't found on other parts of the
+the scalp and human hair.
+They aren't found on other parts of the body.
+Body lice,

-mostly on clothing, near the skin.
-A third type of lice found on humans is pubic or
+near the skin.
+A third type of lice found on humans is pubic or crab lice.
+These are

-crab lice.
-These are usually found in a person's pubic area.
+often found in a person's pubic area.

 2. Head lice get their nourishment from human hair.